Captive attractions: Japan's bear parks under scrutiny

 These bear parks have drawn widespread criticism for their inhumane conditions and treatment of the animals.

 “It’s the bare minimum.
-They have a hole, they have food, and they have water,” said Heath Leary, a tourist who recently visited Okuhida Bear’s Ranch.
+They have a hole, they have food, and they have water,” says Heath Leary, a tourist who recently visited Okuhida Bear’s Ranch.

 A bear captive in a small enclosure at Okuhida Bear’s Ranch.
 Photo: Ruby Alexander